swiftlang/swift-evolution/proposals/testing/NNNN-attachments-transferable.md

 ### Alternatives considered

-* Doing nothing: Transferable protocol is adopted widely enough for us to know we want to provide the default implementation for it.
+* Doing nothing: `Transferable` protocol is adopted widely enough for us to know we want to provide the default implementation for it.
 * New overload on `Issue.record(_:sourceLocation:)`.
 Rather than introducing a new initializer on `Attachment`, we considered adding a new overload on `record(_:sourceLocation:)`.
 This approach was ultimately rejected for the following reasons.
   Converting a `Transferable` value to an attachable value requires going through `exported(as:)`, which is both async and throwing.
 Consequently, any overload of `record(_:sourceLocation:)` accepting a `Transferable` value would itself need to be async throws, diverging from the synchronous, non-throwing character of the existing `record(_:sourceLocation:)` API family and placing a burden on call sites that do not require this functionality.
   The asynchronous nature of `exported(as:)` is intentional: encoding a value into its binary representation can be a costly, time-consuming operation, and performing it synchronously would risk blocking the calling actor.
 Similarly, the throwing behavior reflects the reality that this conversion can fail for a variety of reasons, which must be surfaced to the caller.
 Representative failure cases include:
     * Unsupported content type.
 The value cannot be encoded into the requested format.
     * Disk I/O failure.
-When a value is backed by an on-disk file, materializing it as in-memory Data involves file system access, which is inherently fallible.
+When a value is backed by an on-disk file, materializing it as in-memory data involves file system access, which is inherently fallible.

 By encapsulating this complexity inside an `Attachment` initializer, the failure and its reason remain local to the site of attachment construction, keeping `record(_:sourceLocation:)` itself simple and uniformly synchronous.